Overview

 Recovery Support Certificate

-The Recovery Support Worker Certificate will provide students with the education, skills and competencies necessary for working with individuals in recovery from substance use disorders.
-This specific area of human services is having a resurgence due to societal concerns over the recent opiate/heroin epidemic in New Hampshire and the rest of the country.
-This education will better enable an individual to be hired within the field in order to gain the required hours of experience necessary for application to become a Certified Recovery Support Worker (CRSW) through the International Certification and Reciprocity Consortium (IC&RC) as endorsed by the State of New Hampshire.
+The Recovery Support Worker certificate will provide you with the education, skills and competencies necessary to work with individuals in recovery from substance use disorders.
+This will prepare you for certification as a Recovery Support Worker (CRSW) through the International Certification and Reciprocity Consortium (IC&RC) as endorsed by the State of New Hampshire.

 Substance Misuse Prevention Certificate